Ecommerce cart abandonment is one of the most pronounced problems for online sellers today.

 Baymard Institute again discovered that 59% of online shoppers abandoned a cart within a 3 month period because they were “just browsing” or “not ready to buy”.

+A study by SeeWhy found that 75% of customers who abandon their cart do so with the intention to return to purchase.
 Any purchase intent activity, including abandoning a cart once or twice, increases the likelihood of recovering the sale.

 When you treat cart abandonment as a critical part in your customer’s research and purchase cycle, you can use it to your advantage.